-Next, we’ll need to search for keyphrases that have low competition so that it’s easier to rank on the search results page.
+Next, we’ll need to search for key phrases that have low competition so that it’s easier to rank on the search results page.
 Here is where keyword research comes into play.
-With the help of Jaaxy, I just need to type in the term, click search and check the level of competition (look at the metric called QSR) for each keyphrases.
+With the help of Jaaxy, I just need to type in the term, click search and check the level of competition (look at the metric called QSR) for each keyphrase.
 The lower the QSR value, the lesser competitors you’ll be facing.

 For the term ‘best wine to go with turkey’, our QSR is 15.
 So that one is a good topic that can potentially rank.

 For the term ‘is wine good for your heart’, the QSR is fairly high.
 But if you scroll down the keyword list, you’ll discover other terms that have much lower QSR values (see ✔) but are still relevant to our initial keyphrase.

 In a nutshell, that’s how you come up with blog ideas and perform keyword research on them.